honeycombio/honeycomb-kubernetes-agent/docs/configuration-reference.md

 :--|:--|:--
-field | string | The name of the field containing the HTTP request (e.g., `"request"`) patterns | list of strings | A list of URL patterns to match when unpacking the request queryKeys | list of strings | A whitelist of keys in the URL query string to unpack prefix | string | A prefix to prepend to the unpacked field names
+field | string | The name of the field containing the HTTP request (e.g., `"request"`) patterns | list of strings | A list of URL patterns to match when unpacking the request queryKeys | list of strings | An allow list of keys in the URL query string to unpack prefix | string | A prefix to prepend to the unpacked field names

 For example, with the following configuration: